axesup/combate/Dev-Setup:-Vagrant.md

 ## Installation

 Start by installing [Vagrant](https://www.vagrantup.com), [VirtualBox](https://www.virtualbox.org/), and [Git](http://git-scm.com/).
-If running on Windows, either Git for Windows or [GitHub for Windows](https://windows.github.com/) may be used.
+If running on Windows, either [Git for Windows](https://git-scm.com/download/win) or [GitHub for Windows](https://windows.github.com/) may be used.

 Choose a folder on your computer for CodeCombat and clone the repository from GitHub.
 If you are intending to contribute, it is a good idea to fork the repository on GitHub first, then clone your fork.

 If cloning on Windows, the Git section of the [Windows setup guide](https://github.com/codecombat/codecombat/wiki/Dev-Setup:-Windows#repository-setup) may be helpful.
 You only need to do the steps related to `git clone`.

 ## Setup

-If you installed Git Bash, you can use it for these steps.
-Otherwise a regular Windows command prompt works too.
+Git Bash is recommended, however, a regular Windows command prompt works too.
 On Linux and Mac, of course there is already a Terminal application available.

-First open two copies of a command prompt.
-In each of them, change directory to where you cloned CodeCombat.
+First open a command prompt, change directory to where you cloned CodeCombat, then run:

-Enter the command `vagrant up`.
+`path/to/your/project$ vagrant up`

 This will start the virtual machine.
-The first time you run it, it will download a copy of the vagrant "box", which is a copy of Ubuntu Linux that we will use to run CodeCombat.
-This box file is stored in your home directory in a subdirectory called `.vagrant.d` so it does not have to be downloaded every time.
+The first time you run, it takes time because it will download a copy of [vagrant "box"](https://www.vagrantup.com/docs/boxes.html), which is actually a Ubuntu Linux VM, along with various required dependencies that we will use to run CodeCombat.
+If running on Windows, you might have to give VirtualBox firewall access as requested.

-If running on Windows and this is the first time you have used a VirtualBox virtual machine, you may get a firewall prompt.
-Be sure to allow VirtualBox access as requested, or we will not be able to connect to CodeCombat running inside the virtual machine.

-The first time you do `vagrant up`, it will take much longer, because it will install the various dependencies, like Node, Bower, and MongoDB.

-If there are errors during the setup, you can try `vagrant destroy` followed by `vagrant up` again.
+If there are errors during the process, you can try `vagrant provision` to run the setup script again or `vagrant destroy` followed by `vagrant up` to totally dispose and recreate the virtual machine.
 If you aren't able to figure it out, try asking in the [CodeCombat chat room](https://www.hipchat.com/gkaufqwnj).

 ## Running CodeCombat

-Once the `vagrant up` command has completed successfully, change directory in each of your two command windows to where you cloned CodeCombat, and run these two commands:
+Once the VM is up and running, change directory in your command prompt to where you cloned CodeCombat, run `scripts/vagrant/npm run dev` in order to start `brunch` (watches client files) and `nodemon` (watches server files):

-* Linux / Mac / Windows with Git Bash:
+* Git Bash:
-  * scripts/vagrant/brunch.sh
-  * scripts/vagrant/dev-server.sh
+  * `path/to/your/project$ scripts/vagrant/npm.sh run dev`
 * Windows command prompt:
-  * scripts\vagrant\brunch.bat
-  * scripts\vagrant\dev-server.bat
+  * `path\to\your\project\> scripts/vagrant/npm.bat run dev`

-Once the Brunch window shows that it has compiled the files, you can visit [http://localhost:3000](http://localhost:3000) in your browser and see CodeCombat running.
+Once the Brunch window shows that it has compiled the files, you can visit [http://localhost:13000](http://localhost:13000) in your browser and see CodeCombat running.

 ## Shutting down

-First, hit `Ctrl-C` in each of the two command windows to stop Brunch and the dev server.
-Then, run `vagrant halt` in either window.
-This will stop the virtual machine but keep it available for future use.
-To start the VM again, just run `vagrant up`.
+Run `vagrant halt` to turn off the VM.
+To start again, just run `vagrant up`.

+`path/to/your/project$ vagrant halt`

 ## Updating the MongoDB database